|b. Gelsa to Moe (closure)

-An excellent 5.6 pitch that marks the left edge of the "classic" area of the Nears.
+An excellent 5.6 pitch that marks the leftmost of the densest, highest quality climbing in the Nears.
 Beyond this the rock quality drops dramatically.

-Start about 100' left of Birdland, at a slabby left-facing corner.
+Start about 100' left of Birdland, at a slabby left-facing corner above a chest-high bulge.

-P1: Make a tough bouldery move into the corner.
+P1: Make a tough bouldery move over the bulge into the corner.
 Continue up the corner, go right under a roof, and climb a steep wall capped by a small roof (pin) to a tree with a rap anchor.
 Good climbing all the way up.
 5.6, 80'.

 There is a second pitch but I've never done it or seen anyone on it.